AdobeDocs/app-builder/src/pages/resources/ci-cd/lesson1.md

           command: test
 ```

-**deploy_stage.yml** is the GitHub action that will deploy the Firefly App to the stage environment on every new commit on the `master` branch by calling `aio app deploy`.
+**deploy_stage.yml** is the GitHub action that will deploy the App Builder App to the stage environment on every new commit on the `master` branch by calling `aio app deploy`.
 It will run anytime the [push](https://help.github.com/en/actions/reference/events-that-trigger-workflows#push-event-push) event occurs on the `master` branch.

 ```yaml